jarkkopi/jarkkopi/README.md

 # About Me:
-BSc tech student in IT<br>Majoring in machine learning and signal processing<br>Currently working on expanding my skillset through projects and coursework<br>Continuously learning new technologies
+BSc tech student in IT majoring in machine learning and signal processing<br>Currently working on expanding my skillset through projects and coursework<br>Continuously learning new technologies

 # 💻 Tech Stack: